#stacey

 I would argue that the importance of being authentically seen is also particularly salient for many women and that this may have played into the way Komura weaves that theme into the Kaito and Stacey story.
 Women and people perceived to be women tend to experience a great deal of objectification, and being authentically seen and acknowledged is basically the opposite of objectification.

-I recently ran into Martha Nussbaum's typology of objectification for the first time and found it really useful.
-It turns out that Nussbaum's typology applies to God's possession of Stacey remarkably well.
-In the interest of time and length, I'll leave it at that for now, but I could say a lot more about it and probably will in a separate post at some point.
+I recently ran into Martha Nussbaum's typology of objectification for the first time and it turns out that it applies to God's possession of Stacey remarkably well.
+In the interest of time and length, I'll leave it at that for now, but I'll probably talk about in a separate post at some point.
 Suffice it to say that God's treatment of Stacey illustrates a number of the facets of objectification Nussbaum lays out.
 So what does this have to do with the Kaito and Stacey ship?
 It comes back to my point about how the show presents the possession storyline with all of its potential for ship development and has Kaito refuse to engage with any of it out of concern for Stacey.
 This makes God a kind of foil for Kaito that gives him the opportunity to show that his interest in Stacey isn't based on objectification.

 So there you have it.
 There are plenty of reasons to appreciate the Kaito x Stacey ship without digging into issues like these.
 The characters are interesting, affecting, and fun.
 Their personalities fit together in a classic cinnamon roll/tsundere way.
 The actors have great chemistry with each other.
 But the way the story treats these concerns, which I contend is colored by the different perspective Komura Junko brings to toku based on her gender, is part of what makes it particularly special.